stevenbenner/jquery-powertip/doc/README.md

 $('#element').data('powertip', 'new tooltip content');
 ```

+### Security considerations

+It should be noted that PowerTip uses jQuery's [append()](https://api.jquery.com/append/) method for placing content in the tooltip.
+This method can potentially execute code.
+Do not attempt to show tooltips with content from untrusted sources without sanitizing the input or you may introduce an [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) vulnerability on your web page.

 ## Options

 The tooltip behavior is determined by a series of options that you can override.
 You can pass the options as an object directly to the plugin as an argument when you call it.
 For example: